 In 2009 Deep South Fibers took on the distribution of Grace’s independently published patterns.
 In 2012 Grace began to pursue her design career full-time and hasn’t looked back since.
 Grace’s patterns have been published in other places like books and magazines.
 She has been featured in several issues of Interweave Press Knits, Knits Holiday Gifts, Knitscene, and Knitscene Acessories.
 Books Grace has been published in include Noro Kids, Noro Men, 60 More Quick Knits, 60 More Quick Baby Knits, 60 Quick Luxury Knits, Knit Noro, Easy Knitted Hats and Stitch Mountain.

 In addition to her design career Grace teaches locally and nationally.
-Grace teaches at Mood Fabrics in Los Angeles (every first Tuesday of the month) and The Altered Stitch in Valley Village, where most of her classes focus on technique and design.
+Grace teaches in and around Los Angeles County where most of her classes focus on technique and design.
 Keep an eye out in your LYS newsletter, Grace might be coming to teach near you soon!

 Stay in the loop (pun intended): Join the newsletter today to find out about new patterns special events and of course SALES!!!